www.LinuxHowtos.org

 *

-anyone (or anonymous, which is an alias for anyone)
+anonymous, which is an alias for anyone

-The ACLs are processed in the precedence given above, so for example if you have given read-access to a group, you can still remove that from specific users inside the group.
+The ACLs are processed in the precedence given above, so for example if you have given rea-access to a group, you can still remove that from specific users inside the group.
+Grou-override identifier allows you to override users' ACLs.
+Probably the most useful reason to do this is to temporarily disable access for some users.
+For example:

 user=timo rw